ibnumahendra23/0088-IMA/README.md

 ### Hi there 👋

-## I'm Rahul Dhanola.
+## I'm Ibnu Mahendra.

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing programming insights.
-- 🎓 &nbsp; Studying Computer Science & Engineering at University of Petroleum & Energy Studies Dehradun.
+- 🎓 &nbsp; Studying Computer Science & Engineering at Semarang University.

 <br>